-Upon satisfactory completion of the prescribed curriculum, a diploma is awarded and the graduate is eligible for the NCLEX-PN exam.
+Upon successful completion of the Practical Nursing curriculum, the student is awarded a Diploma and is eligible for the NCLEX-PN exam.
 After passing this examination, the graduate receives licensed practical nurse status and is prepared to work in a beginning licensed practical nurse position under the supervision of qualified personnel.
 The program is approved by the Iowa Board of Nursing.